Where can I find a toddler homeschool curriculum to teach the letter E?

 (Go here to read about appropriate ages for this curriculum)

 For this week you can use a sandpaper letter to learn the letter E. The rough texture is interesting for a toddler.
 Check out my post on how to make your own DIY sandpaper letters.
 Also, if you are wondering how to teach your child to trace the letter correctly (so he starts and ends in the right place) check out this video about letter formation.

 Matching: Make different sizes of bones from clay or salt dough.
 Once dry, match to the printable (included in curriculum).

 You can get these alphabet stamps on amazon, they became a quick favorite in our house and our toddler still gets excited when I pull them out.
 This printable and more are included in the Toddler Curriculum.

 Help your toddler make the letter E using the pattern block E page.
 You can lay out just the pattern blocks he needs, which make it a little easier for them to learn to do it themselves. you can get the pattern block page from Confessions of a Homeschooler.

 Dinosaur Roar is a big favorite in our house and it went perfectly with this week’s theme of E is for extinct.
 We read this and lots of other books about extinct animals this week.

 Letter E Craft

 The craft for the letter E was making impressions in playdough (or clay) to make “fossils.”
-Smiley Man was really intrigued by the cool shape his toy train made in the playdough.
+My toddler was really intrigued by the cool shape his toy train made in the playdough.

 Our sensory bin base for the letter E was aquarium gravel.
-This is always a huge favorite for Smiley Man.
-He did lots of free play in his sensory bin this week.
+This is always a huge favorite.
+Let your toddler do a lot of free play in the sensory bin this week.
 Read more about our ABC sensory bins here.